 “Doug,” I croaked.
 “Doug, get off!”

 He pulled off and ginned at me idiotically.

 “No need to look so surprised,” he shook his head at me.
 “Can’t a man visit his little sister when in her neighbourhood?”

-“Not when her neighbourhood is downtown Moscow.
+“Not when he lives in Birmingham and her neighbourhood is downtown Moscow.
 What are you doing here?”

-He sauntered down the corridor and settled himself in one of the large but grubby armchairs in my living room.
-He looked about himself appraisingly.
+He sauntered down the corridor and settled himself in one of the large but grubby armchairs in my living room, looking about appraisingly.

-I spent a moment trying to disentangle my confusion from my anger before shutting the door noisily and moving through to the living room.
-I stood with my hands on hips and tried to look intimidating.
+I spent a moment trying to disentangle my confusion from my anger, whilst standing with my hands on my hips and trying to look intimidating.
 “Doug, the probation officers are really not going to like this,”